IHateMyKite/PapyrusSourcesDD/README.md

     MO2\MyCoolMode\Script\Source\MySuperScript.psc

-Then the BUILD_ONE_EXE.bat have to be in
+Then the BUILD_ONE_EX.bat have to be in

     MO2\MyCoolMode\Script